jlangch/venice/doc/readme/repl-remote.md

 ### Demo

+To keep the demo simple, colocated client and server REPLs are used.
+But the client REPL and the server application with the remote REPL can run on different hosts.

-The remote REPL Hybrid Encryption requires the following file setup:
+The remote REPL Hybrid Encryption demo requires the following file setup:

 ``` text
 demo